Q:Is the dogsled tour on an actual glacier?

 Q:What happens if the weather is too bad to fly?

 If the weather is just not cooperating and the pilots determine that it’s too bad to fly, we’ll do our best to reschedule you to a later time of day that works for you.
-If you choose not to reschedule or we can’t find a time that works for you, our refund policy clearly states that refunds due to weather canceled flights are refunded in full.
+If you choose not to reschedule or we can’t find a time that works for you, we will refund you.

 Q:What if I need extra help on the tour?